 On account of its economic weight, its dense network of businesses and research centres and its appeal for tourists, Greater Paris is one of the world’s major metropolitan regions.

 Floods and natural hazards

-Artelia was a pioneer in the detailed mathematical modelling of river and maritime floods and has designed innumerable protection schemes.
-It has also specialised in assessing and reducing the vulnerability of public and private property and implementing structural and non-structural risk-reduction measures, concerning critically important urban areas and industrial sites in particular.
+Artelia was a pioneer in the detailed mathematical modelling of floods in urban areas and has designed innumerable protection schemes.
+It has also specialised in assessing and reducing the vulnerability of public or private assets and implementing risk mitigation measures, concerning critically important urban areas and industrial sites in particular.